Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 - A service that is versioned and published to the
   {{site.konnect_short_name}} Dev Portal so that it appears in the catalog.

-- The service version must be in the `default` runtime group.
+- The service version can be in any runtime group.

 - The service version must have an [implementation](/konnect/servicehub/service-implementations).

 - If you are using [OpenID Connect](#oidc-flow) for your authorization: